josiashdezp/ASPProjectSample_OnlineBankingAccessSystem/README.md

-# My-C-Sharp-SQL-Server-Projects
+# ASPProjectSample_OnlineBankingAccessSystem
-This is a project developed in ASP.NET with C# and SQL Server 2005.
+This is a project developed around 2008 in ASP with C# and SQL Server 2005.
 The system was a proposal for managing the access to a self-service, online banking system via a barcode reader installed on the branches.
+It was actually kind of an add on for another project already implemented in the bank.
+That was an interface for accessing certain services remotely.
+We proposed this improvement for implementing it as well as a self-service option available on each branch.
+That way customers could skip long lines and waiting times for minor operations.
+The importance of this project lies on the fact that it was aimed for a state-owned bank in Cuba.
+At that moment in time, accessing Internet and mobile services was practicaly null in Cuba.
+Besides for those who had, it was heavily regulated and considered a very expensive luxury only available on certain companies or universities.
+As a result, this project turned to be a local and affordable solution for those who did not had mobile phones plus easing the operations at the branches.